Photo: Hadley Howes

 Conference of the Neighbours

 In the tree’s branches sit thirty birds, also cast in bronze and painted in vivid colours.
 The birds are portraits of local avian citizens.
 A call will be made to the community surrounding the Bessarion Community Centre to submit drawings and paintings of birds they have observed in the area.
-These drawings will be interpreted in three dimensions by the artists, then cast in bronze, painted, and placed to join the conference in the collaged Sweetgum tree and nearby buildings.
+These drawings have been interpreted in three dimensions by the artists, then cast in bronze, painted, and placed to join the conference in the collaged Sweetgum tree and nearby buildings.
 For years to come, local community members who have submitted selected drawings to the process will be able to see their portraits perched in the tree at the entryway to their community centre.
 (Quoted from the winning proposal.)